arosbio/cpsign_predict_services/README.md

 # README

 Prediction service for running cpsign predictive models as REST services.
+The models should be generated using the open source package [CPSign](https://github.com/arosbio/cpsign).
+Currently this server supports models trained from version `2.0.0` of CPSign.

 ## This repo
 This repo contains a Maven Parent pom in the root and three service-implementations (`cp_classification`, `cp_regression` and `vap_classification`).
 To reduce the code duplication a separate java project (`service_utils`) is used for grouping common utility function and models, so that updates can be applied more easily and pushed to all underlying model services.
 The folder `web_res` in the root is used for common things that should be put in the final WAR folder, which is handled using the [maven WAR plugin <webResources> tag](https://maven.apache.org/plugins/maven-war-plugin/examples/adding-filtering-webresources.html).